 For centuries, the empathetic and compassionate care of the less fortunate has been celebrated by a multitude of religious and philosophical traditions as a central and meaningful facet of the human experience.
 Our hope is to raise a greater awareness of this need within our community, and to nurture the values of empathy and compassion more overtly within our community.

 There is enough abundance and compassion within the bounds of the UMASD to ensure that no one goes hungry.
 We fully expect that when these community assets are organized, we will see the level of hunger need diminish, and, we will also see a greater sense of meaning and community within the UMASD.
 Many voices have shared the sentiment that a chain is only as strong as its weakest link.
-It is our hope and expectation that these efforts will contribute to the strengthening of our most vulnerable neighbors, and that in doing so, we will nurture a stronger and better Bridgeport, Conshohoken, Upper Merion, and Wayne.
+It is our hope and expectation that these efforts will contribute to the strengthening of our most vulnerable neighbors, and that in doing so, we will nurture a stronger and better Bridgeport, West Conshohocken, Upper Merion, and Wayne.

 To learn more about us, watch the UM Community Connections interview with UMACC Board Members Tim and Eileen: